 Size: XS, S, M, L, XL

 The Vanguard Shirt is the epitome of the urban traveller.
 On my December trip to Miami, Florida, I gave this shirt a try, wearing it both on the flight and during the day touring around the city.
 I even wore it to dinner one night.
-I need to say, I was quite impressed.
+I need to say; I was quite impressed.

 Just putting it on, you can simply feel how well it was designed.
-It’s a shirt that I can see myself wearing around the city, and while traveling.
+It’s a shirt that I can see myself wearing around the city, and while travelling.
 As a male in my 20s, it’s definitely a style that is on trend with what I normally wear around the city, yet is built with a traveller in mind.
 It’s a relatively slim fitting shirt – which I personally like – but the strategic placement of the secondary fabric on the elbows, which is 94% Nylon, 6% Spandex, is both functional and aesthetic.
 I wore this on the day of my flight down, and it was definitely comfortable enough while not worrying how much of a “tourist” I looked!

 The shirt is also very breathable.
 I was a bit worried that I would overheat in Miami – even in December, where the temperature hovers around 20 degrees – but the ventilation slot on the back worked great and is completely invisible.